kasun-fernando/personal-webpage/_pages/outreach.md

 [The Fields Institute](http://www.fields.utoronto.ca/) is one key organization in Canada providing support for mathematical research as well as education.
 Since the beginning of my postdoctoral work at the University of Toronto (UofT), I have contributed to the [Math Circles](http://www.fields.utoronto.ca/activities/seminars/math-circles) at the Fields Institute.
 It is an extracurricular high school mathematics club open to all school students who want to learn mathematics beyond the school curriculum.

-Currently, I am collaborating with Pamela Brittain at [The Fields Academy](https://fieldsacademy.ca/) to develop _Fields Elementary Educator Courses_ to help elementary teachers improve their math skills, and also, I am contributing to the _The Ask a Mathematician program_ at the academy.
-It brings mathematicians into school classrooms virtually with the hope of inspiring school students to perceive and approach math in a different way.
+Currently, I am collaborating with Pamela Brittain at [The Fields Academy](https://fieldsacademy.ca/) to develop _Fields Elementary Educator Courses_ to help elementary teachers improve their math skills, and also, I am contributing to the _Ask a Mathematician program_ at the academy.
+The latter brings mathematicians into school classrooms virtually with the hope of inspiring school students to perceive and approach math in a different way.

 ### The Outreach Office & Math+, Department of Mathematics, UofT